Unofficial national anthem of the Confederate States of America | |

 Union boys will win the battles,

-We're marching down to Dixie,
+Then we'll all go down to Dixie,

 Away, away,

-Those Dixie boy must understand
+Each Dixie boy must understand,

 "The New Dixie!: The True 'Dixie' for Northern Singers" takes a different approach, turning the original song on its head: